The Blue Mountains, Ontario

-Ravenna is the setting for the novel Ravenna Gets by author Tony Burgess.

 Recreation

-The Blue Mountains has a host of recreational activities for all the seasons.
+The Blue Mountains has a host of recreational activities for all seasons.
 Most notably is the winter skiing, snowboarding, snowshoeing and cross-country skiing.
-In the summer there is hiking, downhill/cross-country biking, an extravagant mini putt, the Ridge Runner and events such as Met Con Blue.
-If physical activities are not what you are looking for, The Village at Blue Mountain has a plethora of boutiques, coffee shops, restaurants, hotels and chalets, as well as golf courses within walking distance.
-Less than a 5-minute drive away there is the Scandinave Spa which situated on 25 acres of natural Ontario birch, as well as the Scenic Caves.
+In the summer there is hiking, downhill/cross-country biking, a scenic putting course, the Ridge Runner coaster and events such as Met Con Blue.
+The Village at Blue Mountain has boutiques, coffee shops, restaurants, hotels and chalets, as well as golf courses within walking distance.
+Less than a 5-minute drive away there is the Scandinave Spa, situated on 25 acres of natural Ontario birch, as well as the Scenic Caves.

 Craigleith Provincial Park is located along Highway 26 near Blue Mountain resort.

 The Bruce Trail passes through sections of the town.
-The Kolapore area for mountain biking and cross-country skiing, Metcalfe Rock which is popular with rock climbers as well as the Duncan Crevice Caves Nature Reserve are in the area as well.
+Nearby are the Kolapore area for mountain biking and cross-country skiing, Metcalfe Rock which is popular with rock climbers, and the Duncan Crevice Caves Nature Reserve.